aztack/vite-plugin-import-to-require/README.md

 # vite-plugin-import-to-require

-This Vite plugin transforms all import statements of node builtin modules to `global.require`.
+This Vite plugin transforms all import statements of Node.js built-in modules to global.require.
-This feature may need for vite+nw.js projects.
+This feature may be necessary for Vite+nw.js projects.

 ```ts
 import { defineConfig } from 'vite'